Luke 9:37-45

 So with that in mind, look at verse 42: “While he was coming, the demon threw him to the ground, convulsed him.
 But Jesus rebuked the unclean spirit and healed the boy and gave him back to his father.”
 There’s the evidence.
 How does that evidence strengthen the faith of those who believe?
 How does that evidence teach the disciples?
 What are they to learn, here?
 What should we learn from this?

 Listen, this is nothing less than the evidence of Christ’s glory.
 We see his glory on display, here.
-We can see his glory, we can put it in three parts for your notes, maybe three sub-points, A, B, and C. Sub-point A: We see the evidence of Christ being glorified in divine authority.
+We can see his glory, we can put it in three parts for your notes, maybe three subpoints, A, B, and C. Subpoint A: We see the evidence of Christ being glorified in divine authority.
 Divine authority.

 Look at Jesus, here.
 He, says, “He rebuked the unclean spirit,” epitimao.
-It’s “strong censure.”
+It’s strong censure.
 It’s strict rebuke.
 There’s even a hint of threatening in this word.
-Believe me, the demon heard Jesus speak, and he was threatened.
+I mean believe me, the demon heard Jesus speak, and he was threatened.
 He was looking around big-time for a safe space, wasn’t he?
-“Get me out of this.
+Get me out of this.
 I’m feeling triggered.
 This is a traumatic event.
-Get me into a ss, safe space!”
+Get me into a ss, safe space!

-Mark tells us what Jesus actually said, Mark 9:25 “He rebuked the unclean spirit, saying, ‘You mute and deaf spirit, I command you, come out of him and never enter him again.’”
+Mark tells us what Jesus actually said, Mark 9:25 “He rebuked the unclean spirit, saying, to him, ‘You mute and deaf spirit, I command you, come out of him and never enter him again.’”
 The demon was running!
 And Jesus is the living Word of God.
 He is the Creator and the sustainer of the universe.

 John 1:3 says, “All things,” that is, all created things.
 God is not a part of that set.
 Since Jesus is God, he is not a part of that set.
 He is not a created thing, but “all things,” John 1:3, “were made through him.”
 What does that mean?
 It means that “without him was not anything made that was made.”
-If it’s in the category of the created, if it’s in the category of “made,” Jesus did it.
+If it’s in the category of the created, if it’s in the category of made, Jesus did it.
 That puts him outside the category.

 What about invisible, spiritual things, like angelic and demonic beings?
 What about things that are not matter, but are immaterial?
 Colossians 1:16 says, “By him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities.”
-Listen, it’s comprehensive.
-“All things created” includes the heavenly realm and the earthly realm.
+Listen, it’s comprehensive, all things created, includes the heavenly realm and the earthly realm.
 It includes the visible material and the invisible spiritual, even hierarchies of power and authority.
 Those, too.
 “All things created through him,” and get this, created “for him.”

 Here in Luke 9:42, this wicked, unclean spirit is created for the glory of Christ.
 He is, this demon is here serving the sovereign purposes of God to glorify Christ.
 The demon has no power whatsoever to resist the authority of the one who created it, sustains it, the one who now commands it.
 Jesus rebuked the unclean spirit, providing the disciples with irrefutable evidence, and everybody else with irrefutable evidence as well whether they believe or not, irrefutable evidence of divine authority.
 Only God commands the spiritual realm.
 Jesus is God.

 Subpoint B: Christ is glorified in divine power.
 Divine power.
-Luke’s summary, here, is not “Jesus cast out the demon.”
-It’s “Jesus healed the boy.”
+Luke’s summary, here, is not, Jesus cast out the demon.
+It’s Jesus healed the boy.
 Healed the boy.
 It’s no small feat.
 I mean, it’s effortless for the all-powerful, omnipotent, divine Son of God, but it’s quite a feat of strength from our perspective, from our point of view.
 Mark tells us that after the demon came out of the boy, “the boy was like a corpse, so that most of them said, ‘He is dead.’”

 No wonder, right?
 After the demon has ravaged this boy’s body, he’s dead!
 “But Jesus took him by the hand and lifted him up, up, and he arose.”
 This is life from the dead!
 This is effectively a resurrection miracle.
 And I love the fact that Je, that Luke, here, doesn’t just tell us about the exorcism, Jesus’ authority to cast out the demon, and then leave it there.
 Luke is sure to mention that Jesus healed the boy.
 Perhaps it’s his sensitivity as a physician, but everybody gets the point.
 All the crowd that’s there get the point that day.
 Jesus’ power is evidenced not just in demon possession but in a holistic healing.

-Matthew tells us that at the departure of the demon, the boy was healed “instantly.”
+Matthew tells us that at the departure of the demon, the boy was healed instantly.
 That is important for the sake of the boy and his father in the eyes of that community.
-They could all see the connection between the demon’s condition, and wondering at the source, what makes him unclean, unfit, they could all see it’s a demonic influence by the sudden, instantaneous departure at Jesus’ command of that demon.
+They could all see the connection between the demon’s condition, and wondering at the source, what makes him unclean, unfit, they could all see it’s a demonic influence by that sudden, instantaneous departure at Jesus’ command of that demon.
 It’s the presence of an unclean demon that explains, explains the boy’s seizures, and by the way his uncleanness, and so when Jesus heals instantly, here, it’s restoration to the community.
 It’s restoration in purity.
 It’s therapeuo.
 It’s making this unclean boy clean again.

 But it’s Luke who uses a different word, not therapeuo but iaomai.
 Iaomai.
 That has more of a medical emphasis.
 Think about the bruised and broken body.
 You can imagine fractures, blunt-force trauma, this beating of the body, now healed and made completely whole again.
 Disfigurement from the burns, any charred skin, deformed skin burned over with scars, now healed and restored like new.
 Internal injuries, whether from the breathing water into the lungs, or tears and strains and muscles and ligaments and tendons, now all of it fully healed, stable, strong.